-Arkansas Genealogy is being developed as a genealogical and historical resource for your personal use.
-While the original thought was to provide this website as a resource for finding genealogy and historical data concerning Arkansas on the web, we have begun adding specific data to this site for your personal use.
+Arkansas Genealogy is designed to serve as a comprehensive genealogical and historical resource for your personal use.
+Initially intended to be a guide for finding Arkansas-related genealogy and historical information on the web, we have now expanded to include specific data directly on this site for your convenience.

 Featured History of Arkansas